 Chromatid in a nutshell:

-The chromatid appears during interphase, attached to the centromere and makes a chromosome.
+The chromatid appears during interphase, is attached to the centromere and makes a chromosome.
 It is made up of a network of chromatins.
-A cytological assay known as sister chromatid exchange study helps to find out alterations and translocations between two chromatids.
+A cytological assay known as a sister chromatid exchange study helps to find out alterations and translocations between two chromatids.